marzeq/command-runner.nvim/README.md

 ### running the commands

-to run the commands, run `:CommandRunnerRun` or use the equivalent lua function `require("command-runner.nvim").run_commands`.
+to run the commands, run `:CommandRunnerRun` or use the equivalent lua function `require("command-runner").run_commands`.

 it's pretty straight forward, i think i already explained it well in the introduction.